 Religious people pray, sometimes read their Bibles, and even give money to the church or other charities.
-Religious people try to be good folks, and certainly want to be thought of as good folks by those around them.
+Religious people try to be good, and certainly want to be thought of as good by others around them.

-When people hear the good news of Jesus and the resurrection, and then the right response to that news, repentance and faith, what do they hear?
-Sadly, I’ve come to think they hear: “Be Religious!”
-Please, correct me if I’m wrong, but would you say that is the way it often comes across to you?
-Maybe you have Christian friends or have just faithfully read my articles and thought they or I have called you to become more religious.
+When people hear about Jesus and the resurrection, and the correct response to that news, repentance and faith, what do you think they hear?
+Sadly, I’ve come to think many people hear: “Be more Religious!”
+Perhaps you have even thought I have called you to become more religious in this column.

 The third category of people the Bible describes is hopeless and helpless sinners who are trusting in Jesus.
-The call is not to religious devotion, but to recognize your religious efforts are futile.
+Bible’s call is not to more religious devotion, but to recognize your religion is futile.

 Did it ring true to you when I talked about how hard it is to overcome your sins?
-Turning over a new religious leaf will only show you how you can never be good enough to please God.
-Remember in the stories of Jesus that the religious leaders of Israel did lots of praying, “church attending,” fasting, and giving of their money.
+Turning over a new religious leaf will reveal to you how you can never be good enough to please God.
+Remember stories of Jesus where the religious leaders of Israel did lots of praying, “church attending,” fasting, and giving of their money.
 They thought they had pleasing God down to a science.

-Instead of commending them, Jesus blasted through their religion.
-He said you’ve got to know you are sick before you even want to go to doctor.
-Religion is so dangerous because doing Christiany things can make you feel like you are healthy.
+Instead of commending them, Jesus blasted their religion.
+He said you’ve got to know you are sick before you even want to go to the doctor.
+Religion is so dangerous because doing Christiany things can temporarily make you feel like you are healthy.
 Unfortunately, you are not well.

 We are terrible sinners.
 We sin from earliest childhood.
 We are enslaved to our sin.
 We are guilty of big and little sins—and lots of them.
-We will be judged by God for our sins.
+God will judge us for our sins.

 By John Crotts